 - regular virtual team meetings and additional support.

-"An employer determines how much of a role can be done at home and what parts of the role need to be done in-office or the field."
+Focus on each individual’s role and circumstances.
+How much of a role can be done at home and what parts of the role need to be done in-office or the field?

-“Following this assessment, employers need to consider an employee’s personal circumstance, such as their caring responsibilities, or if they are at high risk of complications from COVID-19," she says.
+However you will also need to consider an employee’s personal circumstances, such as their caring responsibilities, or if they are at high risk of complications from COVID-19.